 Mature poets steal, most are masturbators.

-This house could use a good cleaning
+This house could use a good cleaning,

-and emptying out.
+dusting for ghosts.
 I should subscribe

 to the local newspaper, do my job well,